Europe pushes to rescue Christmas despite sacrifice of other religions - Local News 8

 “We will therefore once again be able to travel without authorization, including between regions, and spend Christmas with our family,” Macron said.

-Italian Prime Minister Giuseppe Conte urged people to abide by the country’s Covid-19 restrictions in order to enjoy Christmas, in a speech earlier this autumn. but Italy has since struck a more cautious note.
+In a speech earlier this autumn, Italian Prime Minister Giuseppe Conte said Italians could enjoy Christmas if they abided by the country’s Covid-19 restrictions.
+But since then, officials have struck a more cautious note.

 Sandra Zampa, an undersecretary at Italy’s Ministry of Health, said on November 11 that the government wanted to avoid large Christmas parties.
 Instead, she said gatherings would likely be limited to close relatives such as parents, children and siblings.
 “I don’t think we can go any further,” Zampa said in a local television interview.